LauraFWhiteLab/LauraFWhiteLab.github.io/_pages/WGStrans.md

 mlTransEpi: Using Sequencing Data to infer transmission dynamics
 ================================================================

-We created an R package that is being developed [`here`](https://github.com/sarahleavitt/nbTransmission).
+We created an R package that is being developed [`here`](https://github.com/sarahleavitt/nbTransmission) and is available on CRAN.
 We describe key features of this package here.

 Estimation of pairwise transmission probabilities
 -------------------------------------------------